Home > Library > Research Methodology > Quantitative Research Questionnaire – Types & Examples

 It is an efficient source for quickly collecting data.
 It restricts the depth of the topic during collection.

 There is less risk of subjectivity and research bias.
-There is a high risk of artificial and unreal expectations of research questions.
+There is a high risk of artificial and unrealistic expectations of research questions.

 It significantly helps to collect extensive insights into the population.
 It overemphasises empirical data, avoiding personal opinions.